Housing Vulnerabilities

 Additionally, people who experience homelessness can be classified as “sheltered” or “unsheltered.”
 People who are sheltered (whether they are staying at a homeless shelter in Houston or sleeping on a friend’s couch), typically reside in an emergency shelter or transitional housing, while people who are unsheltered reside in a place not meant for human habitation, such as outdoors or in a condemned building.

 How many people are experiencing homelessness in Houston?
-Since 2011, homelessness in Harris County has fallen from 8,000 to under 3,000 in 2024.
-That’s a 63% decrease, while Fort Bend has seen a 90% decline.
+Homelessness in Harris County has fallen from 8,000 in 2011 to 3,000 in 2025.
+That’s a 63% decrease, while Fort Bend has seen an 85% decline.
 The number of people experiencing homelessness in Montgomery County has seen an overall increase since 2017, when data started being reported.
 Even more significant, levels of homelessness in our region fell during a period characterized by one of the largest increases in population in Houston.

-The Coalition for the Homeless surveyed people who experienced homelessness in Houston’s three-county area for the annual homeless count and survey, also known as the Point-in-Time Count (PIT), on January 22, 2024.
-The report found 15% of people experiencing homelessness in the Houston area are under the age of 18, and 79% are over the age of 24; 57% of the local homeless population is Black and 26% is white.
-Additionally, 33% suffer from a serious mental illness; 26% suffer from a substance use disorder; 13% are victims/survivors of domestic violence, and 2% are HIV-positive.
+The Coalition for the Homeless surveyed people who experienced homelessness in Houston’s three-county area for the annual homeless count and survey, also known as the Point-in-Time Count (PIT), in January 2025 The report found 16% of people experiencing homelessness in the Houston area are under the age of 18, and 77% are over the age of 24; 56% of the local population experiencing homelessness is Black and 26% is white.
+Additionally, 32% suffer from a serious mental illness; 26% suffer from a substance use disorder; 13% are victims/survivors of domestic violence, and 2% are HIV-positive.

 Helpful Articles by Understanding Houston: